AXErunners/docs/masternodes/understanding.rst

   will increase according to this roadmap.
 - A dedicated IP address: These usually come with the VPS/server.
-- A little time and (heart): Masternodes used to require complex setup, but tools such as axeman now greatly simplify the process.
+- A little time and (heart): Masternodes used to require complex setup, but tools such as axerunner now greatly simplify the process.

 In addition to the 1000 Axe held in collateral, masternodes also have minimum hardware requirements.
 As of version 12.1, these requirements